GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 - **System Architecture Diagrams:** Visual representations of the app's components and their interactions.
 - **Deployment Processes:** How new code is released and deployed to production.
 - **Monitoring and Alerting:** What tools and systems are used to monitor the app's health, and what alerts are in place?
 - **Incident Response Procedures:** How are incidents handled, and what are the communication channels?
+Also think about capacity plans, disaster recovery plans, backup/restore procedures etc.

 **Collaboration is Key:** Remember that achieving reliability is a shared responsibility.
 Building strong relationships with these teams is essential for success.